mathspp/mathspp/pages/02.blog/04.twitter-threads/python-is-a-big-language/item.md

 There is also the standard library, which is also huge!
 The Python Standard Library has almost 250 modules!
-But definitely over 200 modules!
 That's why they say Python has “batteries included”...
 Those are some big batteries! 🤣